ddelong/ddelong.github.io/_posts/2004-12-23-directv-is-a-bunch-of-scumbags.md

 categories:
   - Site News
 ---
-I&#8217;ve been fighting comment spam for a long time now.
+I've been fighting comment spam for a long time now.
 The majority of those sites are selling prescription drugs to fight erectile disfunction and poker sites.
 I long for the days when spam was ads for pornography.
 At least I could get some use out of that.
 But I digress.

-These spamming sites have been mostly no name, fly-by-night outfits that don&#8217;t have a reputation to maintain.
-They don&#8217;t care that the public at large hates them.
+These spamming sites have been mostly no name, fly-by-night outfits that don't have a reputation to maintain.
+They don't care that the public at large hates them.
 They make some quick profit and then die as a company.

 This is the reason that you never see these companies being advertised in any other form.
 That is except DIRECTV.
-They aren&#8217;t doing it directly, but an installation partner of theirs has been busy trying to spam my blog for the last couple days.
+They aren't doing it directly, but an installation partner of theirs has been busy trying to spam my blog for the last couple days.
 I refuse to post the URL, but for those of you that are curious the middle part of the domain (between www and com) is three words separated by dashes: direct tv online.

 Due to their lack of responsibility in choosing business partners, I will never be ordering anything through them.
-I&#8217;m going to recommend that no one I know do so either.
-I&#8217;ve never been spammed by a cable company and for that, they get my continued business.
+I'm going to recommend that no one I know do so either.
+I've never been spammed by a cable company and for that, they get my continued business.
 DIRECTV are a bunch of scumbags for associating with these scammers.
-I&#8217;ve already let them know by sending an email.
-If you&#8217;re feeling saucy, you can do the same, or just passively let them know by never subscribing to their service.
+I've already let them know by sending an email.
+If you're feeling saucy, you can do the same, or just passively let them know by never subscribing to their service.